 There is one thing that makes me crazy at restaurants, and that is non-seasonal menus.
-It makes me want to go yell at everyone involved with the food and menu.
+It makes me want to go yell at everyone.
 And I’m not a yelling kind of person.
 Just ask my kids.
 Or maybe don’t.

 One menu item that infuriates me is a green salad topped with strawberries.
 In January.
 And it’s snowing outside.

 Why?
 And where are you getting these strawberries?
 And what are they costing you?
 Because they’re certainly not locally harvested in January.
 Not in the northern hemisphere.

 Strawberries are all about spring.
 Spring.
 Time.
 Add roasted butternut squash and warm lentils to your winter salad, maybe with some goat cheese.
 But save the strawberries for strawberry season.

 Speaking of strawberry season, the featured photo is of some of my just-picked strawberries from last year.
 I especially love the smaller, wild strawberries because of their sweetness and almost perfume-like quality.
 But you won’t find me putting any of my garden-ripened berries in vinegar or vodka.
 I like them just picked, warm from the sun, even if there’s still a little dirt on them.

 Store-bought berries are good for this vinegar, as long as you can taste them and you know they’re good.